Murtain/Murtain.Net45/README.md

         config.Services.Replace(typeof(IHttpControllerSelector), new NamespaceHttpControllerSelector(config));

 It is important to note that namespace contrller must be add `RouteAttribute` on the action.

+6. Build xml file

+Open your project property -> build -> Xml file path checked and save it in the App_Data dictionary.

 ## License